unigrid-project/unigrid-project.github.io/docs/testnet/jointestnet.md

 ### 5. Delegate Tokens for Staking

-- With your testnet tokens, return to the [Unigrid Testnet Explorer](https://explorer-testnet.unigrid.org/).
+- With your testnet tokens, go to the [Unigrid Testnet Explorer](https://explorer-testnet.unigrid.org/).
 - Delegate tokens to one of the available validators for staking.

 ![](../../assets/images/dashboard.png)